 Bottom aeration: In a plant with bottom aeration in only parts of the tanks, the sensor should be placed about 1/3 downstream in the aeration area.
 If two sensors are available in the same tank, one could be placed before and one above the bottom aeration.
-The set of equations in Appendix 8 can be used to calculate the emissions.
+The set of equations in Appendix 8 can be used to calculate the emissions, ideally set up in the treatment plants SCADA system.